Mugna0990/RL-Car-Navigation-from-scratch/readme.md

 ### Agent

-The `Agent` class is central to the RL process:
 * Initializes and manages the main Q-network and the target Q-network.
-* Selects actions using an epsilon-greedy strategy: random action (exploration),or action with the highest Q-value predicted by the Q-network (exploitation).
+* Selects actions using an epsilon-greedy strategy: random action (exploration),or action with the highest Q-value predicted (exploitation).
 * Stores experiences (state, action, reward, next state, done flag) into the `ReplayBuffer`.
 * Performs experience replay by sampling batches of transitions from the buffer to train the Q-network.
 * Periodically updates the weights of the target Q-network with the weights from the main Q-network.